 Prevalent’s Third-Party Risk Management Platform enables financial institutions to fulfill these requirements across their entire vendor ecosystem.
-It provides a complete solution for performing assessments – including questionnaires; an environment to include and manage documented evidence in response; workflows for managing the review and address findings; and robust reporting to give each level of management the information it needs to properly review the third party's performance and risk.
+It provides a complete solution for performing vendor risk assessments – including questionnaires; an environment to include and manage documented evidence in response; workflows for managing the review and address findings; and robust reporting to give each level of management the information it needs to properly review the third party's performance and risk.
 It also includes cyber and business intelligence monitoring to capture ongoing potential threats to a covered entity.

 The responsibility for properly overseeing the IT security of outsourced relationships lies with the covered entity’s CISO, who must present an annual report.
 With advanced reporting capabilities by compliance requirement and industry framework, the Prevalent TPRM platform can simplify compliance reporting and clarify risks.

-To learn more about achieving compliance for NY CRR 500 as well as many of the most common industry standards, frameworks, and guidelines, download our white paper, "Satisfying Compliance with Third-Party Risk Management Requirements."
+To learn more about achieving NY CRR 500 compliance, as well as compliance with many of the most common industry standards, frameworks, and guidelines, download our white paper, "Satisfying Compliance with Third-Party Risk Management Requirements."
 It reviews the key third-party risk management requirements in common regulatory and security frameworks, while mapping Prevalent Third-Party Risk Management capabilities to specific mandates.
 It’s essential reading for anyone responsible for managing supply-chain compliance initiatives.

 Stay tuned for next week’s blog as we examine key bulletins from the Office of the Comptroller of the Currency: